Mariunil/ros2-opcua/README.md

 - OPC UA Standalone: Easy to deploy standalone OPC UA Publisher Subsriber nodes that should be deployable on any Linux system.
 This section includes a set of demo nodes that will serve as a minimalistic example of use and a extended version of both nodes with more data fields, features etc.

-- ROS2 Hybdrid Nodes: "hybrid" OPCUAPublisher/ROS2Subscriber and  OPCUA/Subscriber/ROS2Publisher nodes that can be included easily into your ROS2 workspace as a new package to accommodate for communication to your ROS2 controlled robot.
+- ROS2 Hybdrid Nodes: "hybrid" OPCUAPublisher/ROS2Subscriber and  OPCUA/Subscriber/ROS2Publisher nodes that can be included easily into your ROS2 workspace as a new package to accommodate for communication with your ROS2 controlled robot.

 ## Development status / roadmap: